School District of Palm Beach County: Controversy

 Prior to 2021, the board had taken "major steps to improve equity among students", though "glaring disparities" in suspension rates, student performance, and attendance between black and white students remained.
 In part because of these disparities, on May 5, 2021, the school board adopted an equity statement which said it is "committed to dismantling structures rooted in white advantage".
-At a board meeting on May 26, 2021, many parents said the equity statement stoked racial tension, and introduced Marxist ideology and critical race theory.
-The board voted to remove the controversial statement because it had angered so many people.
+The board later voted to remove the controversial statement because it had angered so many people.